Posts

 For the longest time I’ve had the desire to write my life story.
 Putting my feelings and thoughts on paper has always been a saving grace for me, a therapy of sorts, a healing balm for the soul.
 When I feel overwhelmed, lost, and confused, I vomit that internal mess onto my journal (or laptop) and walk away somewhat free and purged of the pain.
 So, inevitably, writing became second nature to me growing up.
 The life-giving power of words fascinated me.
 I enjoyed reading and escaping into imagined worlds where nothing was impossible.
 There, I could become anyone and anything.
 I could be royalty, I could be unbroken, I could be free, I could be me.
 Stories can birth hope in us, stories can restore our souls, stories can awaken dead dreams and sleeping giants within us.
 Stories are life.
 There’s a story behind creation, there’s a story behind every invention, there’s a story behind everything, and our lives are stories waiting to be told.
 When I tell my story of healing and redemption...

-The scars that our fathers left on our hearts are keeping us from the love and blessing of God, the Father
+How the scars that our fathers left on our hearts keep us from the Love of God, the Father

 There’s a parallel between how we view our earthly fathers and how we view God.
-A lot of people who have had traumatic experiences at the hands of their fathers or have faced rejection from them will, a lot of the time, struggle to relate to God, the Father, in a healthy way.
-We see God the way we see our earthly fathers; stripping God of His Sovereignty and His Agape Love that has the power to transform us and heal our hearts.
-Satan loves it when fathers reject their children, when they hurt them, and are outright bad fathers.
+A lot of people who have had traumatic experiences at the hands of their fathers or faced rejection from them will, a lot of the time, struggle to relate to God, the Father, in a healthy way.
+We see God the way we see our earthly fathers, stripping God of His Sovereignty and His Agape Love that has the power to transform and heal our hearts.
+"Broken families" is one of the devil's strategies.
+He loves it when fathers reject their children, when they hurt them, and are outright bad fathers.
 He gets a kick out of dividing families, out of turning the hearts of the fathers away from their children and sowing hatred in the hearts of the children.
 This was the story of my life for a long time.
 I hated my father for as long as I can remember.
 Even before I knew who he was, I hated him.
-I determined in my heart as a young girl that I don’t need him, and that I NEVER will because he rejected me.
-I even went as far as hating his daughter, my half-sist...
+I determined in my heart as a young girl that I didn’t need him, and that I NEVER will, because he rejected me.
+I ...

 Story Time | After preaching the Gospel to him for two hours, he still mugged me!